walterhiggins/WMPJS/book-outline.md

 1. Add a new */jsp share* command which will let players choose one or more trusted players.
 2. Adjust the event-handling rules for block breaking and block placement to accommodate players who don't own a plot but who are trusted.

 Let's start with the new */jsp share* command.
-Open your *claim.js* file and update it adding the following code:
+Open your *claim.js* file and again and append the following code:

 @@listing claim-share.js The /jsp share Command